davidwcleary/AMGD/README.md

-# AMGD
+# Analysing Microbial Genomic Data
 # Command Line Basics

-Welcome to the command line basics tutorial for the Analysing Microbial Genomic Data course.
+Welcome to the command line basics tutorial for the Analysing Microbial Genomic Data course run by the Institute of Microbiology and Infection, University of Birmingham.

-The following short guide is designed to demystify the UNIX command line, introducing course participants to the very basics of the environment, as well as simple commands to navigate, find, view and edit files using simple Bash commands.
+The following short guide is designed purely to demystify the command line, introducing course participants to the very basics of the environment, as well as some simple commands to navigate, find, view and edit files using Bash.

 ## UNIX

-So, What is Unix?
-Unix is an operating system developed in the 1960s.
-It provides a means to perform operations on your computer when there is no Graphical User Interface (GUI).
-It's worth remembering that there are differnt versions of UNIX.
-Some of you may have heard of Linux.
-This is a family of open-source Unix-like operating systems based on the Linux kernal, and operating system developed and released by Linus (hence the name) Torvalds in the early 90's.
+So, what is Unix?
+Unix is an operating system that was developed in the 1960s.
+For us bioinformaticians it is particularly important as it provides a means to perform operations on our computers when there is no Graphical User Interface (GUI).
+This is very common for programs and tools developing for analysing sequence data.
+It's worth knowing that there are differnt versions of Unix.
+Some of you may have heard of Linux for example.
+This is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system developed and released by Linus (hence the name) Torvalds in the early 90's.
+At this point there is no need to go further down this particular rabbit hole.

-The shell is the interface between you and the kernel, the bit that is actually doing all the work.
+The shell is the interface between you and that operating system kernel, the bit that is actually doing all the work.
 You may have come across BASH.
 This is the Bourne-Again Shell.
 Bash is both a unix shell and command language and is/was the default shell for most unix operating systems.
 Those of us with new Macbooks will see our default shell is now Zsh (the Z-shell), which is an extended, improved Bash.
 Confused?
 Don't worry.
 These are the idiosyncracies that one learns over time.

-The important point is that the shell is the **command line interpreter** which takes the instructions (commands) that you write and gives them what they need to run.
+The important point is that the shell is the **command line interpreter** which takes the instructions (commands) that you write and gives them what they need to run i.e., allocating memory and compute to tasks.

+As you become more accustomed to working in these unix-like environments it is worth getting to know some of the basic details of how they work, but for now we only need to concern ourselves with navigating the file system and performing some basic file manipulations.

 ### Directory Structure

-The file system can be thought of as un upside down tree, with the root (signified by / )at the top and then a hierachical arrangement of directories and files beneath.
+The file system can be thought of, diagramatically, as un upside down tree with the root (signified by `/` ) at the top and a hierachical arrangement of directories and files beneath as the branches and leaves if we want to torture this metaphor further.

+<img src="https://github.com/davidwcleary/AMGD/blob/main/file-system.png" width="150" height="150">

-When we talk about **absolute paths** that refers to the address of where you, or the thing you are looking for, is in that hierachy.
+Where any particular file or folder is located can be referred to by its' path.
+When we talk about **absolute path** this refers to the address of where you, or the thing you are looking for, is in that hierachy from the root.
+That is to say, starting at `/` what is the full path to the file.
 In the above example the absolute path for the file sequence.fasta would be:

-<img src="https://github.com/davidwcleary/AMGD/blob/main/file-system.png" width="150" height="150">

 > /home/data/sequence/sequence.fasta

 ## Basic Commands

-For the purposes of getting you started without having to worry about installing software we are going to make use of a fantastic free resource called at https://sandbox.bio/ Go to that address and click on the 'Command Line' Playground.
-You should now have a terminal window in your browser.
+For the purposes of getting  started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address and click on the 'Command Line' Playground.
+You should now have a terminal window in your browser thsat looks like the below.

 <img src="https://github.com/davidwcleary/AMGD/blob/main/Screenshot%202023-03-02%20at%2015.12.15.png">

 The first thing you might notice is the prompt **guest@sandbox$** this shows that the shell is ready and waiting for some form of command.
-In other terminals the prompt may look different but typically has **%** or **$** at the end.
-For ease all the example commands below will be shown from a prompt of **$**
+In other terminals the prompt may look different, but typically has **%** or **$** at the end.
+For ease all the example commands we encounter will be shown from a prompt of **$**

 ### Where am I?
 First, where am I?
-To work this out we can use the Path to Working Directory command `pwd`.
+Always a useful starting point.
+To work this out we can use our very first command.
+The Path to Working Directory command `pwd`.
 This command will return the absolute path to where you are.

 ```shell
 $ pwd